 In a Patronage Market, Patrons can:

-- Acquire provably rare digital collectibles that can serve as badges or access keys.
+- Acquire provably rare digital collectibles that can grant exclusive privileges or access.

 - Have a voice in the community through shareholder voting.

 - Support their favourite Creators with donations and subscriptions.